anthonyattipoe/pyrh_redesign/README.md

 * Poor Documentation
 * Incorrect Return Types

 Our redesign of the API resolves the issues listed above while providing users with a more intuitive design for trading.
+The full documentation for our redesign can be found here: https://pyrh-redesign.readthedocs.io/en/latest/

 ## Team Members:
 * Sara Harvey Browne